PatchyVideo/thvote-be/scraper/README.md

 [proxies]
     "all://" = 'http://127.0.0.1:10809'    # socks5/socks4/http (https not supported)
-    # pixiv: to use a socks proxy on windows, see:
+    # pixiv: to use a socks proxy on Windows, see:
     # https://github.com/aio-libs/aiohttp/issues/4536#issuecomment-579740877
     # or install package: aiohttp_socks
 ```